kimmuzafar/tripSorter/README.md

 ```

 #### Output
+Below output is sorted result of $unorderedBoardingCards array index.php, you can update it with more boarding cards and run it again to see them sorted in ascending order.
 ```
 1. Take train 78A from Madrid to Barcelona.
 Sit in seat 45B.
 2. Take the airport bus from Barcelona to Gerona Airport.
 No seat assignment.